In this notice, the following terms have the following meanings:

 You have the right to ask for a copy of your personal data held by us.
 Under the GDPR, there is generally no fee payable for this and we will respond to your request without charge.
 Please contact us for more details at: firstname.lastname@example.org

 10.2 When you visit our website for the first time, you will be shown a pop-up requesting your consent to our Cookie settings.
 By giving your consent, you are agreeing to our cookies and are enabling us to provide the best possible experience and service to you.
 You may, if you wish, choose the type of Cookies that are acceptable however certain features of our website may not function fully or as intended if you alter the recommended Cookie settings.

-10.3 Our website uses analytics services provided by Google analytics and other third party analytics service providers from time to time.
-Website analytics refers to a set of tools used to collect and analyse anonymous usage information, enabling us to better understand how our website is used.
-This, in turn, enables us to improve our website and the services offered through it.
-You do not have to allow us to use these Cookies, however whilst our use of them does not pose any material risk to your privacy or your safe use of our website, it does enable us to continually improve our website and services, making it a better and more useful experience for you.
+10.3 Our website uses analytics services provided by Google Analytics and other third party analytics service providers from time to time.
+Website analytics refers to a set of tools used to collect and analyse usage information, enabling us to better understand how our website and its assets are used.
+This, in turn, enables us to improve our website, our communications and the services offered through it.
+You do not have to allow us to use these Cookies, however it does enable us to continually improve our website and services, making it a better and more useful experience for you.
 For more information on how Google Analytics (including how user data may be shared between Google services) and our other cookies work, please click on the individual links in the table in our Cookies Policy.

 10.6 In addition to the controls that we provide, you can choose to delete, enable or disable Cookies in your internet browser.
 Most internet browsers also enable you to choose whether you wish to disable all cookies or only third party Cookies.
 By default, most internet browsers accept Cookies but this can be changed.
 For further details, please consult the help menu in your internet browser.
 You can also find out more about cookies (and how to see what cookies have been set) here: www.allaboutcookies.org.